 - What communications never took place?

 When you’ve answered these questions, create a strategy to correct the shortcomings.
-Create a specific plan for implementing the corrections in the next project.
+Then, develop a specific plan for implementing the corrections in the next project.

 - After publishing the magazine, have a team wide meeting and reflect on the team’s success and failure.
-Write a strategy for correcting the failures on the next project.
+Write a strategy for correcting the missteps on the next project.
+Thay way the team can apply the lessons they’ve learned and turn failure into success.

 Tom is a contributor to WealthFit.
 His goal is to provide a high-level glimpse into the many and varied areas of learning that WealthFit covers.